-Among the statutory requirements for countries to participate in the VWP is that the country must have a nonimmigrant visa refusal rate of below 3%.
-According to State Department officials, South Korea's visa refusal rates have consistently been over this threshold.
-The FY2004 rate was 3.6% and according to one report, in early 2005 the rate again was below 4%.
+2005 the rate again was below 4%.
 Meeting the refusal rate is not the only requirement.
 A country's participation in the VWP must also be deemed to be in the economic, law enforcement, and security interests of the United States.
 Since the late 1990s, no country has been added to the VWP, an indication of the difficulty in meeting the participation requirements.
 For South Korea to become a participant would likely require significant attention from the White House.

 U.S. Antidumping Practices.
 For over a decade, South Korea has chafed at the U.S. use of antidumping (AD) and countervailing duty (CVD) laws that raise tariffs on South Korean exports.
 According to one study, in July 2000 the five CVD and 18 AD orders against South Korean exports covered approximately \$2.5 billion, or over 7%, of U.S. imports from South Korea in 1999.
-Moreover, these tariff hikes have tended to be concentrated in a handful of South Korean industries - semiconductors, steel, televisions, and telecommunications equipment - that have considerable political influence in Seoul.
+Moreover, these tariff hikes have tended to be concentrated in a handful of South Korean industries semiconductors, steel, televisions, and telecommunications equipment - that have considerable political influence in Seoul.
 MOFAT's May 2006 draft FTA contains provisions that would constrain U.S. use of AD measures.
-In the multilateral Doha Development Agenda talks, South Korea is one of several countries demanding revisions to global antidumping rules, changes the United States opposes.
+South Korea is specifically concerned about the U.S. practice of zeroing in determining antidumping margins and cumulation in determining material injury in antidumping and countervailing duty determinations.
+It is also concerned about U.S. sunset reviews of countervailing duty and antidumping cases, which South Korea alleges results in antidumping and countervailing duty orders being extended unnecessarily.
+In the multilateral Doha Development Agenda talks, South Korea is one of several countries demanding revisions to global antidumping rules, changes the United States opposes.61